pseudo-rnd-thoughts/eval-xrl-goal-identification/readme.md

 This project involved implementing a strategy identification evaluation methodology for explainable reinforcement learning.

+The associated write up of this research will be available upon publication of my PhD or please email me for an early copy.

 We use the evaluation methodology set out in the figure below
 ![Flowchart of the evaluation methodology for a single question](/figs/goal-identification-task.png)